awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`UserDefinedFields`**
 Optional
 A list of name\-value string pairs that are associated with the finding\.
 These are custom, user\-defined fields that are added to a finding\.
-These fields can be generated automatically via your specific configuration\.
+These fields can be generated automatically through your specific configuration\.
-Findings products must *not* use this field for data that the product generates\.
+Findings products must not use this field for data that the product generates\.
 Instead, findings products can use the `ProductFields` field for data that does not map to any standard AWS Security Finding Format field\.
 These fields can only be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
-**Type:** Map of up to 50 key\-value pairs
+**Type:** Map of key\-value pairs
+**Maximum number of pairs:** 50
 **Format:** The key name can only contain letters, numbers, and the following special characters: \-\_=\+@\./:
 **Example**